mjstraughan/CubingHistory/docs/3x3/Methods/3Color.md

 ![](img/3-Color/FeatherOrigin.png)
 <a href="/archive/MethodFiles/rc.zip">Backup Files</a>

-In 2024, Feather published the method on a new web page that is more detailed than the original, with more in-depth explanations, even more applets to demonstrate instructions, and solvers [4].
+In 2017, Feather moved the method documentation to a new web page [4].

 ![](img/3-Color/FeatherNew.png)